rahulkuriyedath/FaceRec/README.md

 ### Libraries used

 The face recognition is done using the `face_recognition` library in python.
+OpenCV has also been used in the code to handle images and videos.